 “…my loan hadn’t gone down…my loan went up $4,000…I’ve been paying every month…”

 Yes, you’re making payments, but you’re not covering the interest, so your loan goes up, now there’s more principal on the loan, so you owe more interest you can’t pay.
 It’s a death spiral.
 She didn’t know what she was signing up for.

 “…you shouldn’t have to get a degree in finance to get a degree…”

 She had no idea how she was being screwed, but she’s not alone, there are 40,000,000 people with student loans now.
 Many of them are being tricked into this abyss.

 Our schools have millions and millions of dollars to pay the coach of even a badly losing team, and millions more to pay the coach after he leaves the school.
 But they have no money at all available to stop this, even though these scams have been screwing over their students for years now.

 She’s already figured out her job as a professor will never pay back the system that indebted her to become a professor, and she’s learned, too late, that even though she’ll be effectively bankrupt forever, she can’t clear her student loan through bankruptcy, even though she was taken advantage of every step of the way to her mountain of student loan debt.

 I assure the gentle reader, this particular student is very far from alone.
-She has some good advice, too late to help her…but I doubt any prospective student will ever hear her words of wisdom freely available on YouTube, because how would they find her?
+She has some good advice, too late to help herself with it…but I doubt any prospective student will ever hear her words of wisdom freely available on YouTube, because how would they find her?

 My next student accrued over $200,000 in debt, again getting suckered into the “go get a graduate degree” trap.